vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4vms-sbdg/index.md

 ## Set Up Your Tanzu Application Service Environment

-This section will guide you through testing a `Hello, World!` client application on the Tanzu Application Service to confirm that your Tanzu GemFire service instance is set up correctly.
+This section will guide you through testing a `Hello, World!` client application on the Tanzu Application Service to confirm that your VMware GemFire service instance is set up correctly.

 ### What You'll Need